Just for Laughs: History

 Just for Laughs was formed in 1982 as a two-day French-language event.
 In 1985, Andy Nulman joined the festival's staff and introduced English-language events as well; under Nulman's stewardship, the festival increased to a full month, with French-speaking performers during the first half, and English speakers in the second half.
 International and non-verbal acts (acrobats, pantomimes, etc.) are scattered throughout the program.
+Between 1986 and 2021, the Just for Laughs name went fully stylized to Just for laughs, and on 2021 as JUST FOR LAUGHS.

 In 1999, Nulman left the festival's full-time employ; however, he directed its major Gala Shows at the Saint-Denis Theatre every July, and remained on the board of directors of the festival's parent company.
 After an 11-year absence, Nulman returned to Just for Laughs in July 2010 as president of Festivals and Television.

 Each day, performers, "New Vaudevillians" and other acts both vocal and visual perform throughout the city, particularly in the "Latin Quarter"—an area known for its theatres, cafés and boutique shopping.
 In the evenings, the nightclubs and live venue theatres offer special programs supporting the performers.

 Although Just for Laughs attracts spectators from around the world, many of those in the audience are talent scouts, booking agents, producers, and managers from the entertainment industry.
-Performing at the festival is one of the biggest opportunities for undiscovered talent to showcase their act in front of industry professionals.
+Performing at the festival is an opportunity for undiscovered talent to showcase their act in front of industry professionals.